csmith1188/spaceelvesonjetbikes/newgoals.md

 #########   ########          ###        ########### ###    ###  ########     ###
 -->

+- bots drop weapons bug
-- For Honor
+- For Honor interface and restart
--- crosshair and aimx/y
+- For Speed
+- music
+- ship

 - ISO draw
 - A* pathing
 - Gamepad and touch screen buttons